-Using these travel tips, you can have a fantastic trip by being well prepared!
-Realizing on the way to your destination you forgot your medicine or the baby spoons, then arriving to wrinkled clothes and overflowed shampoo will certainly dampen the start of your trip.
-We’ve got you covered with helpful travel tips to bypass that craziness.
+You can have a fantastic trip by being well prepared with these travel tips!
+Realizing on the way to your destination that you forgot your medicine or the baby spoons, then arriving to wrinkled clothes and overflowed shampoo will certainly dampen the start of your trip.
+Therefore, we’ve got you covered with helpful travel tips to bypass that craziness.

-Here are some travel tips for getting through security, packing, and leaving your home secure.
+You’ll find travel tips for getting through security, packing, and leaving your home secure below.

 Security and Carry-On Baggage

 Toiletries is a main concern with travelers.
 The TSA uses the 3-1-1 method for carry-on baggage.
 3 ounces or smaller containers of liquids or gels can be in a 1 quart size, clear plastic, zip-top bag with 1 bag per person.
-Do not fill 3 ounce containers to the top or they may overflow due to pressure.
+Due to pressure, 3 ounce containers may overflow if they are filled to the top.
 Exceptions include baby formula, breast milk, and baby food while traveling with a small child, medications, liquids or gels for diabetics or other medical needs.
-Any of these must be declared to a security officer for screening.
+These must be declared to a security officer for screening.
 You may pack other liquids/gels in your checked baggage.

 Lighters are not allowed at all.